OFS/.github/profile/README.md

  Open FPGA Stack (OFS) is an open-source solution that provides a hardware and software framework for building your shell design and subsequently your workload.
 OFS provides reference shell designs targeting different Intel<sup>&reg;</sup> FPGA devices with upstreamed drivers and management software tools.

+## **How Can I Start Using OFS?**

+To find out how easy it is to use OFS for your custom applications, please go to https://ofs.github.io/.

+To find information on the latest releases, go to the [Discussions Tab](https://github.com/orgs/OFS/discussions) in the OFS GitHub repository.

 <br>

 ## **Open FPGA Stack Repositories**